qrvey/partner-portal/docs/embedding/widgets/an-custom-charts.md

 This document is for any developer who wants to know how to implement the custom chart panel widget inside `Page Builder`.

-Bellow are displayed the configuration Object, events, event listeners, methods and an implementation example for this widget.
+Below are displayed the configuration object, events, event listeners, methods and an implementation example for this widget.

 This must be used inside Page Builder only, the other scenarios like Qrvey Core Platform needs a different implementation.